happychocolatecake/mythical-pet-farmers/README.md

 ### Downloads

-There are still a of work in progess features with some a bit bugged, but I will work on them eventually :)
+There are still a lot of work in progess features with some a bit bugged, but I will work on them eventually :)

 **[View Patch Notes and Download the Latest Build](https://github.com/happychocolatecake/mythical-pet-farmers/releases/latest)**